dmlc/treelite/docs/tutorials/json_import.rst

 Treelite supports loading models from major tree libraries, such as XGBoost and scikit-learn.
 However, you may want to use models trained by other tree libraries that are not directly supported by Treelite.
-The model builder is useful in this use case.
+The JSON importer is useful in this use case.
 (Alternatively, consider :doc:`using the model builder <builder>` instead.)